aws-samples/sample-developer-tutorials/tuts/035-workspaces-personal/workspaces-personal.md

 aws workspaces describe-workspace-directories --directory-ids d-abcd1234
 ```

-Look for the `"State": "REGISTERED"` field in the output to confirm that registration is complete.
+Look for the `State: REGISTERED` field in the output to confirm that registration is complete.

 ## List available WorkSpaces bundles